jeremydumais/CPP-SMTPClient-library/README.md

     last response from the mail server.
     - Add support for macOS.
     - Fix the install/uninstall process of the library.
-- Version 1.1.9:
-    - Rework the build system to support static build and to generate correct release version.
-    - The build configuration now works with multi-config generators like Visual Studio
-    - The default build configurations in Visual Studio has been changed to :
-        - x64-Debug
-        - x64-Debug-Static
-        - x64-Debug-WithUnitTests
-        - x64-Release
-        - x64-Release-Static
-        - x64-Release-WithUnitTests

 ## ⚡️ Quickstart - The 3 client classes